Minister Licensing Requirements in the State of New York

 Once completed, you or the couple must return the license to its office of issuance (usually by mail).
-In New York, completed marriage licenses must be returned within 60 days of its issuance.
+In New York, completed marriage licenses must be returned within 5 days of the wedding.
 The license is then recorded by the state and the marriage becomes a legal binding contract.

 About the Marriage License (FOR THE COUPLE)

 * This information is not for the minister but for the couple, and is included for reference.

 Couples getting married in New York must file for a marriage license with the City or Town Clerk's office before their wedding day.
 The state will not recognize a marriage without a marriage license.

 New York Marriage License Info:

 Statewide License Cost: $35

 Waiting Period: 1 Day

 Expiration: 60 Days